Close

 This stands for Qualified Domestic Relations Order: QDRO.
 It’s a court order that allows an employer-sponsored retirement plan to pay benefits to an alternate payee in lieu of the employee.
 It's frequently used in divorce proceedings where the other spouse, the alternate payee, is entitled to a significant portion of the retirement plan.

 There are different situations where one spouse would be entitled to a portion of the other spouse's plan.
 Let's say you and your spouse have been married for 20 years.
 Fifteen years ago, you quit your career to raise your young children.
 Your spouse started a new job at the same time and, since then, has been contributing to their employer's 401(k).
-In this scenario, you'd be entitled to approximately half the value of the 401(k) over those 15 years.
+In this scenario, you'd likely be entitled to approximately half the value of the 401(k) over those 15 years.
 Even though you did not directly contribute money to the retirement account, you contributed to the marriage and would thus be entitled to the money.

 One way to get your share is to use a QDRO.
 When your spouse is eligible to begin taking distributions from the 401(k), you would also be eligible, based on the terms of the QDRO.
 In the example above, if your spouse only contributed to the 401(k) for those 15 years – all of which you were married – then you may be entitled to half of the distributions.
 Be aware, however, that this is all subject to negotiation during your divorce.